Bigger, badder, and more fun than earlier titles”

 It was Capcom's strongest title on show at E3.
 The only concern I have is regarding how the frame-rate can keep up with so many zombie 'ragdolls' on screen at once.
 But with the game arriving to Xbox One around November, we'll find out first hand.
 PlayStation fans should note however, Capcom have teamed up with Microsoft for this one, and it appears that only Xbox owners will see this game.
 Part of the partnership also includes tablet interaction via Smart Glass, where players can call up a separate GPS map and even change the gameplay via touch-screen interactions.

-The Good: Dead Rising meets Saints Row
+Pros: Dead Rising meets Saints Row

-The Bad: A Microsoft exclusive (for now)
+Cons: A Microsoft exclusive (for now)